-PCGP will develop and submit site specific proposals for bridge modifications required for pipeline construction to the applicable Agency for approval.
+PCGP will develop and submit site specific proposals for bridge modifications required for pipeline construction to the applicable Agency.
 If an existing publicly accessible bridge is not suitable for Pipeline Project use, PCGP may elect to construct an adjacent temporary bridge provided all Agency requirements are satisfied and access is restricted to PCGP and Contractor vehicles and personnel.
+Similarly, PCGP may also install temporary bridges on the construction ROW provided all Agency requirements are satisfied and access is restricted to PCGP and Contractor vehicles and personnel.
 PCGP will accept liability for all temporary construction bridges and any damage to existing bridges caused as a result of construction activities.
-(Details regarding temporary bridges installed on the construction right-of-way are provided in the Wetland and Waterbody Crossing Plan/Appendix BB to the POD.)
+Refer to the "Wetland and Waterbody Crossing Plan (Appendix BB of the Grant/TUP Exhibit G, Plan of Development (POD))" for additional criteria regarding the use of temporary bridges.